dainst/chronontology-backend/docs/rest-api-reference.md

 The query params get simply handed over to elasticsearch.

-***Second*** there are query params which are natively into the application.
+***Second*** there are query params which are built in natively into the application.

 The currently built in query params are ***size*** and ***offset***, which are typically used for pagination.
 You can use one or both of them together like in